mieskolainen/icenet/_sources/notes/introduction.rst.txt

 That is, they can be used without any specific strict workflow and can handle near arbitrary inputs as suitable (parquet files, ROOT files ...).

-Many high energy physics applications such as the signal-from-background discrimination problem fit under certain "quasi-templated YAML-python-workflow" as manifested from the implemented applications.
+Many high energy physics applications such as the signal-from-background discrimination or reweighting (or morphing) problems problem fit under certain "quasi-templated YAML-python-workflow" as is manifest from the implemented applications.

 YAML-configuration files